 Current research thesis supervisions:

-I am currently acting as an external adviser/consultant (along with Professor Ted Cantle of the Institute of Community Cohesion) to the Big Lottery Fund-supported ‘Think Project’ run by the Ethnic Youth Support Team, based in Swansea, South Wales.
-(2013-15).
+I recently acted as an external adviser/consultant (along with Professor Ted Cantle of the Institute of Community Cohesion) to the Big Lottery Fund-supported ‘Think Project’ run by the Ethnic Youth Support Team, based in Swansea, South Wales.
+(2013-15)